anrichp/Dissertation/Project Outline/Project Outline Notes.md

 ## Hunting for my topic

 ### Belchior, R. et al. (2021) ‘A Survey on Blockchain Interoperability: Past, Present, and Future Trends’, ACM Computing Surveys, 54(8), p.
 168:1-168:41. doi:10.1145/3471140.

+#### Research areas

+##### Architecture for Blockchain Interoperability

+- Define a blockchain interoperability maturity model, modeling interoperability at its various layers (eg. technological, semantic, organisational)
+- Model the different views on the various types of interoperability, according to different stakeholders (eg. the providers technical view on cross-blockchain dApp vs the semantic view of the end-user on the same cross-blockchain dApp)
+- Study blockchain interoperability semantics by exploring, for example, the research area of view integration.

+##### Public Connectors

+- Research on how permissioned blockchains can benefit from sidechains to improve scalability and privacy.
+- Develop protocols to allow fiat money exchange, higher liquidity on decentralised exchanges.
+Conversely, improve the level of privacy and security of centralised exchanges.

+##### Blockchain of blockchains

+- Integration of existing blockchain systems with Blockchain of Blockchains.
+- Study of Blockchain of Blockchains can provide a reliable interoperability scheme bridging permissioned blockchains and permissionless blockchains.
+- Connect Blockchain of Blockchains to both centralised systems and decentralised ledger systems (eg. Polkadot to Visa)

+##### Hybrid Connectors

+- Decentralise trust of trusted relays by intergrating them with public blockchains (eg. by submitting the state periodically to a public blockchain)
+- Study how blockchain-agnostic protocols can be easily adapeted to existing ledgers.
+- Explore the blockchain of blockchains approach as an advance in dependable blockchain based applications.
+- Improve atomicity and consistency guarantees on cross-blockchain decentralised applications.
+- Explore blockchain migration across public and permissioned ledgers.
+Such migration schemes can be decentralised and adapt to functional and non-functional requirements imposed by stakeholders.
+- Explore blockchain migration via non-trusted relays (eg. using a set of public escrow nodes following a protocol.)
+- Develop frameworks for multiple blockchain management.
+Such frameworks should respond to multiple stakeholder needs, decentralising trust.
+- Model integration abstraction layers that enable the development of universally connected contracts.
+- Research on the visualisation of CC-Txs.

+##### Supporting technologies and stadards, use cases, and others

+- Research on blockchain interoperability programming languages, suppporting tools, and standards, including but not limited to cross-blockchain programming languages and frameworks, decentralised identifiers and verifiable credentials, and blickchain interoperability standards for enterprise blockchains.
+- Explore new cases using multiple blockchains, the "value-level" interoperability.
+- Research synergies between cryptocurrency-based interoperability approaches, Blockchain of Blockchains, and Hybrid Connectors.
+- Study security aspects of blockchain interoperability.
+- Understand the implications of the diferent interoperability layers (value, semantic, organisational, amoung others)

+#### Topics that stand out to me from the list above

+- Research on how permissioned blockchains can benefit from sidechains to improve scalability and privacy.
+- Connect Blockchain of Blockchains to both centralised systems and decentralised ledger systems (eg. Polkadot to Visa)
+- Research on the visualisation of CC-Txs.
+- Study security aspects of blockchain interoperability.
+- Understand the implications of the diferent interoperability layers (value, semantic, organisational, amoung others)